rosehanuy/nonnative-tree-species-nyc/README.md

 *Maps*

 This map of Manhattan was produced using the up-sampled all-species model predictions for all pixels with greater than 60% tree canopy.
 This model is known to predict nonnative pixels with ~60% accuracy, but to identify ~25% of total nonnative pixels present.
-These maps therefore present a conservative estimate of the presence of nonnatives, but we can be fairly confident that those identified are accurate.
+This map therefore presents a conservative estimate of the presence of nonnatives, but we can be fairly confident that those identified are accurate.

 ![](./images/mn_map.png)